If you’re sleeping on an RV or camper mattress, you most likely fall into one of two categories:

 Either way, having a comfortable bed is a necessity.
 The mattresses that come with campers and RVs are notoriously hard, flimsy, and uncomfortable.
 Even if you’re only using it on special occasions, you still deserve a comfortable night of sleep.

-There are a lot of choices out there (including our top list for 2019), and some are better than others.
+There are a lot of choices out there, and some are better than others.
 And, of course, your personal preference will come in to play when it comes time to make a purchase.

 In this guide, we’ll share the best RV and camper mattresses and give you specifics about our top 5 picks.